influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

     parent: introduction
 ---

-Learn how to use Kapacitor to stream and batch your time series data.
+Learn how to use Kapacitor to stream and batch your time series data:

+- Get started
+    - Start InfluxDB and collect Telegraf data
+    - Start Kapacitor
+- Kapacitor tasks

+### What's next?

+To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).

 ## Get started